A service to help graduates find the most relevant postgraduate teacher training courses.

 - Upon graduation via the School Direct route, there is the intention to offer graduates their first job as a teacher.
 Over the past 2 years 96% of Learners First School Direct graduates have been offered employment within our partnership of schools.

 All candidates have to apply via UCAS.
 It is advisable before you apply to look at the ITT entry criteria before applying.
 Full entry criteria can be found on the link below

-The application process for starting School Direct in September 2018 opened on UCAS on 26th October 2017.
+The application process for starting School Direct in September 2019 will open on UCAS on 09th October 2018.